mariana-stefani/portfolio/README.md

 * Navigation takes the user directly to the desired section of the portfolio.
 * CV opens in a new tab when clicked.
-* Form sends the message correctly.
+* Form sends the message correctly to developer's email inbox.
 * Content is well presented and visually satisfying.